Sainsbury's Cola: History

 Sainsbury’s Cola was first introduced In circa 1966.
 Unlike other store brand colas, which are seen as cheap versions of the real thing, Sainsbury’s Cola was designed to be a worthy competitor to main rivals Coca-Cola and Pepsi.

 In 1994, it was relaunched as “Classic Cola” to coincide with the launch of the new contender in the cola business at that time, Virgin Cola.
 This was during a period of time which the UK media dubbed "the cola wars".
-Virgin Cola disappeared from the UK market in 2012.
+The global food giants pressed the UK government to add a clause in the debated Trade Mark bill, to stop retailers from using look-a-like branding.
+The product was made for Sainsbury's by the Canadian Cott Corporation.
+Coca-Cola took Sainsbury's to court and won, forcing a change in the design of the product.

-Classic Cola was so successful that in 1994 it represented 15% of the total UK cola market, up from 2.5%.
+Classic Cola was so successful that in 1994 it represented 13% of the total UK cola market, up from 2.5%.
 It also increased Sainsbury’s own brand cola share in its stores from 12% to over 60%.
-Coca-Cola’s share in Sainsbury’s stores reduced from 63% to 33% as a result.
+Coca-Cola’s share in Sainsbury’s stores reduced from 63% to 30% as a result.
 Classic Cola became Sainsbury’s most successful own brand product during that year.
+The product won several awards including Best New Product Award at the Marketing Society/ITV Awards.

 Following the re-branding of the core Sainsbury’s own label range to “by Sainsbury’s” in 2013, the Classic Cola range has since been re-branded as “Cola by Sainsbury’s”, but is referred to once again as “Sainsbury’s Cola” on its in store shelf edge labels and on its website.